steipete/steipete.com/_posts/2020-06-12-building-with-swift-trunk.md

 I recently started the adventure to build PSPDFKit with the [Swift trunk development snapshot](https://swift.org/download/), in order to verify a fix for the [SR-12933 lldb debugging issue](https://steipete.com/posts/couldnt-irgen-expression/), and to be better prepared for the Xcode 12 release at WWDC.

 I'm documenting my adventure with the June 10 Swift Trunk Toolchain, may it help Google warriors - some of the errors didn't yield any useful results.
+Let's skip the download, install, select in Xcode part and go straight to the issues.

 ## libclang_rt.profile_iossim.a not found